Mt. Hood Wilderness Land Exchange

 After decades of dispute, Congress stepped in to end this “fight on the mountain” with an out-of-the-box compromise: a land trade that would result in permanent protection for thousands of acres on the wild north side of the mountain around Cooper Spur while directing development to about 110 acres public lands in Government Camp that had been designated by the community and Clackamas County for resort development.
 The proposal would permanently protect over 2,000 acres of the Crystal Springs drinking watershed and preserve over 2,000 acres on the historic North side of the mountain as Wilderness.

-Since 2001, Crag has represented the Thrive Hood River (formerly known as Hood River Valley Residents Committee) to protect Cooper Spur on the North Side of Mt.
+Since 2001, Crag has represented Thrive Hood River (formerly known as Hood River Valley Residents Committee) to protect Cooper Spur on the North Side of Mt.
 Hood from the misguided development proposal that would have paved Hood River County’s Crystal Springs watershed.
-After we reached this historic agreement and affirmed it through passing two different pieces of legislation through Congress to make it a reality.
-The bill directed the trade passed in 2009, and then the Forest Service failed to complete the land swap by the deadline.
+After Thrive and its allies reached this historic agreement, Crag staff attorneys helped them write and pass two different pieces of legislation through Congress to make it a reality.
+The bill directed the trade passed in 2009, and then the Forest Service failed to complete the land swap as directed by Congress.
 The Forest Service continues to make mistakes and cause delays.
 In 2020, the Forest Service provided a new set of appraisals.
 Crag retained an expert who determined, yet again, that the appraisals were grossly flawed.

 Nevertheless, we will continue fighting for the residents, watershed, and wilderness of Mt.
 Hood, one of Oregon’s natural treasures, and ensure the compromise is fully implemented.
 The mountain’s natural beauty and recreation opportunities must be protected for generations to come.

 What's at Stake